 - Heat the olive oil in a large, heavy pan and add the chopped onion, yellow pepper and courgette.
 Stir to get fully coated in the oil and gently fry until the vegetables are soft.

 - Cook the pasta according to the packet instructions until just soft.
-Drain.
+Scoop out some of the pasta water (about a cup) and then drain the cooked pasta.

 - Taste for seasoning and sprinkle with some chopped parsley.